220516-Java-Angular-Enterprise/Notes/My_Notes/week1_coding/5-18_Notes.md

 Every class we make is a subclass of object.
 You want to use the try-catch block to handle the exception. finally blocks will execute regardless if exception was thrown.
+# what goes in the try block?
+Something that will make an exception in your code.

 # Mult-try catch block.
 After trys catch the first exception it goes straight to the exception.